louislong/wave/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### npm run deploy

+Deploy the app to github pages.

+run `npm run deploy` to auto deploy your changes to github pages

+You will be good if you see 'Published' in the terminal

+Finally, note that deploy can take a minute or two to update, so be mindful of that when checking the live site.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**